PacktPublishing/Web-API-Development-with-ASP.NET-Core-8/README.md

 _it should be_
 `dotnet new webapi -n MyFirstApi -controllers cd MyFirstApi code`
+The two commands should be placed in two separate lines.

 ## Related products <Other books you may enjoy>
 * Architecting ASP.NET Core Applications [[Packt]](https://www.packtpub.com/product/architecting-aspnet-core-applications-third-edition/9781805123385) [[Amazon]](https://www.amazon.com/dp/1805123386)